dlafm/docs/en/developer-manual/overriding-output.md

 First of all, create and install a [module](https://akaunting.com/docs/developer-manual/modules).

-Then add the folowing code into the `boot` method of your `ServiceProvider`.
+Then add the following code into the `boot` method of your `ServiceProvider`.
 [Here](https://laravel.com/docs/5.4/views#view-composers) you can learn more about view composers.

 ```
 View::composer(